-The global digital health market was valued at $80 billion in 2015 and is estimated to grow to $200 billion by 2020.
-Much of this growth is credited to the mobile health market, which will grow to $46 billion by 2020.
+The global digital health market is forecast to be worth 156.82 by 2026.
 With solutions like medical billing software and other mobile tools, it’s easier than ever for users to use their phones to save time and money.

 Mobile Shopping Statistics

 Which regions have the highest density of mobile shoppers?
 Let’s find out.